google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/webfont-optimization.md

 * **Audit and monitor your font use:** don't use too many fonts on your pages, and, for each font, minimize the number of used variants.
 This helps produce a more consistent and a faster experience for your users.
 * **Subset your font resources:** many fonts can be subset, or split into multiple unicode-ranges to deliver just the glyphs that a particular page requires.
 This reduces the file size and improves the download speed of the resource.
 However, when defining the subsets, be careful to optimize for font re-use.
 For example, don't download a different but overlapping set of characters on each page.
 A good practice is to subset based on script: for example, Latin, Cyrillic, and so on.
 * **Deliver optimized font formats to each browser:** provide each font in WOFF2, WOFF, EOT, and TTF formats.
 Make sure to apply GZIP compression to the EOT and TTF formats, because they are not compressed by default.
+* **Give precedence to `local()` in your `src` list:** listing `local('Font Name')` first in your `src` list ensures that HTTP requests aren't made for fonts that are already installed.
+* **Customize font loading and rendering using `<link rel="preload">`, `font-display`, or the Font Loading API:** default lazyloading behavior may result in delayed text rendering.
+These web platform features allow you to override this behavior for particular fonts, and to specify custom rendering and timeout strategies for different content on the page.
 * **Specify revalidation and optimal caching policies:** fonts are static resources that are infrequently updated.
 Make sure that your servers provide a long-lived max-age timestamp and a revalidation token to allow for efficient font reuse between different pages.
-* **Use the Font Loading API to optimize the Critical Rendering Path:** default lazyloading behavior may result in delayed text rendering.
-The Font Loading API allows you to override this behavior for particular fonts, and to specify custom rendering and timeout strategies for different content on the page.
-For older browsers that don't support the API, you can use the Web Font Loader JavaScript library or use the CSS inlining strategy.
+If using a service worker, a cache-first strategy is appropriate.

+*This article contains contributions from [Monica Dinculescu](https://meowni.ca/posts/web-fonts/), [Rob Dodson](https://developers.google.com/web/updates/2016/02/font-display), and Jeff Posnick.*